mkelzubeir/mkelzubeir/README.md

 **AI evals, builder-operator.** New York City. *Open to new roles.*

 Across my roles, I’ve been responsible for making quality concrete.
-At McMaster-Carr, I led a 12-person operations team against clear performance standards.
+At McMaster-Carr, I led a 12-person operations team while defining performance standards.
 At OpenAI, I tested where frontier models broke down.
 More recently, I founded a company building expert-led evaluations for medical AI.

 ---